andytang02/louds-trie/README.md

 At a high level, the function recursively merges the subtrees rooted at parent index p1 for trie1 and parent index p2 for trie2 at layer depth-1, into the corect spot in merged_trie.
 We will refer to these root nodes as root1 and root2.
 If valid1 is false, we only merge trie2, and if valid2 is false, we only merge trie1.

-The keys in trie1 and trie2 must be merged in lexographical order, which is where most of the implementation detail lies.
-In particular, if a subtree in trie1 represents a prefix string lexographically less than a subtree in trie2, we should explore the entire subtree in trie1 first and merge that subtree into merged_trie first.
+The keys in trie1 and trie2 must be merged in lexicographical order, which is where most of the implementation detail lies.
+In particular, if a subtree in trie1 represents a prefix string lexicographically less than a subtree in trie2, we should explore the entire subtree in trie1 first and merge that subtree into merged_trie first.

 We maintain the invariant that root1 and root2 each correspond to the same prefix string in the respective tries in the recursive call.
+Also note that Trie1 and Trie2 are valid LOUDS tries, so at each level, the labels are in order.
+This allows a left to right sweep at each level.

 The inputs are explained as follows:
 - trie1, trie2: the LOUDS tries to be merged